sanchezweezer/kea-socket.io/README.md

  nsp: /testNsp

  result action name: socket_testNsp_testEvent

+ if event is reseve by socket.io to name you need to add sys_: socket_testNsp_sys_testEvent
 ```

 Also, you can use global funcs for sockets.
 Right now there are two of them: